Klosmi/WP-dev/WPDevNotes.md

 **Extending Components with Props**

-Let's extend our `Header` component by passing it a `prop`.
+Let's extend our `Header` component by passing it a `props`.
 Writing props is similar to adding attributes in HTML.
-For example, to pass a `name` prop, we write:
+For example, to pass a `name` props, we write:
 `<Header name="John" />`.
 Props can have custom names, so we could rename `name` to `identity` and still achieve the same result:
 `<Header identity="John" />`.